stackbit-projects/pink-rabbit-cf217/src/pages/index.md

     features:
       - title: Historic Preservation in "Little Syria" and Across Lower Manhattan
         content: >
-          The Washington Street Advocacy Group's work contributed to saving the Downtown Community House in the "Little Syria" of Downtown Manhattan.
+          The Washington Street Advocacy Group's work has contributed to protecting the Downtown Community House in the "Little Syria" neighborhood of Downtown Manhattan.
 Through dedicated research and creative advocacy, the organization has altered national and international audiences to the failures of historic preservation policy in Lower Manhattan since September 11, 2001.
 The organization supports other preservation groups in locations like SoHo and the South Street Seaport.
         align: left
         image: images/feature.svg
         image_alt: Feature 1 placeholder image